Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Experiments

+To our knowledge, no effective method was ever presented to alpha-blend \textit{complex, translucent wavefronts}.
+We thus extend GWS \cite{choi2025gaussian} to support random-phase alpha blending by simply modulating each Gaussian with random phase and running GWS as is, and ablate the wave splatting and intensity-based alpha blending designs in Fig. \ref{fig:alpha_blending_comparison}.
+Na\"ively adding random phase to GWS (GWS-NRP) fails to reconstruct accurate appearance.
+With square root alpha blending, GWS yields somewhat plausible results.
+However, the resulting focal stacks exhibit prominent dark halo and light leakage artifacts at depth discontinuities.
+In light field reconstruction, this manifests as dark borders around foreground occluders.

-Our proposed alpha-blending formulation together with a back-to-front compositing procedure, achieves the most accurate focal stack reconstruction and parallax rendering results, completely eliminating artifacts at depth discontinuities and occlusion borders while accurately reconstructing image content.
+Our final RPWS algorithm, which combines the square root alpha-blending formulation \textit{and} the back-to-front wave compositing procedure, achieves the most accurate focal stack reconstruction and parallax rendering results, completely eliminating artifacts at depth discontinuities and occlusion borders while accurately reconstructing image content.
+Please refer to the supplemental materials for intuitive visual illustrations and explanations of each alpha blending method and why all fail except for ours.